 Suddenly silence fills the air.
 Tranquility washes over us as the mind relaxes and everyday stresses fade into the background.
 We drive down a bumpy track where sun-drenched fields line the horizon and the only thing heard are the soft tweets of birds.
-An isolated finca comes into view as Tomeu Perelló rides his bike in front, showing us the way from Son Maciá.
+An isolated finca comes into view as Tomeu Perelló rides his bike in front, showing us the way to Son Maciá (just outside of Manacor).
 His two dogs Canela and Louvis bound along next to him as we shortly approach his country house, a grand estate that has belonged to his family for generations.
 Here Tomeu is working on a big dream.
 With his bare hands he wants to use the natural environment to create a refugio natural (a self-sufficient retreat).
 And at the heart of this project is an ancient tradition: chair and basket weaving, one of the oldest crafts in the history of mankind.

 Tomeu was captivated by the skill of weaving from a very young age.
 In Mallorca, wicker chairs made of braided grass and bamboo have been used for centuries.
 Straw hats and baskets are considered everyday accessories on Mallorca, with the cesta Mallorquina particularly popular.
 In the 1950s, wicker work was discovered as an attractive export product and was mass-produced on the island.
 Women, convicts and gypsies did all the manual labour, something that Tomeu never forgets to appreciate.